 June 2022 Artist Spotlight — Calvin Liang

-Calvin Liang is joining Carmel Visual Arts to lead a plein air painting workshop along the Monterey Peninsula Oct 12–14, 2022 (Wed–Fri).
+Calvin Liang joins Carmel Visual Arts each year to lead a plein air painting workshop.
 He talked about his process with our Director, Rich Brimer.
 Read the highlights below.

 Calvin Liang talks about his process…

 CVA: What are the most essential elements to think about when painting?

 Calvin: Shape, Color, Value, Edges — These are the four elements to make a painting.
 This is for any kind of painting; seascape, portrait, still life, landscape, even abstract—any kind of subject.
 This is the same as when music uses Do Re Me Fa So… Any type of music uses the same scale, so art uses the same 4 elements — Shape, Color, Value, and Edges.
 But not JUST shape; They must have beautiful shapes, beautiful color, beautiful values, and beautiful edges.